spicysomtam/jenkins-deploy-eks-via-terraform/README.md

 ## Oct 2020

 Things have moved on with EKS since I originally wrote this.
 Some updates:
 * Add `aws-auth` configmap to the cluster if its not there.
-Now nodes register properly!
+Now nodes register automatically!
 * Updated default instance type to `m5.large`.

 Adding users via the `aws-auth` configmap is described in official EKS docs [here](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html).